laksh22/MDP/Object Detection/README.md

 If it sees a file (or an increase in number of files), it will take the file name, take a picture and save the image as **x_y_orientation.jpg** (same as the file name) and save it to a folder, **images_to_scan**.
 The polling is done at every 35ms.

+3. To ensure that the robot stays still whenever the picture is taken, an *ACK* is required to be sent back to Algorithm before the next action is initiated.
+The communication hub's camera thread will continuously poll the **images_to_scan** to check if the **x_y_orientation.jpg** image has already been taken.
+If the image is taken, it will rename the **x_y_orientation.jpg** image to **x_y_orientation_ACK.jpg** and send an ACK to Algorithm.
+This process will loop for 1000 iterations.
+If the image is not taken, Algorithm will not receive an *ACK* and will send a take picture command again.

-3. We have another Python script on the same PC running the algorithm for exploration and fastest path to run YOLOv3 - object detection, which will constantly scan the folder, **images_to_scan** where all images awaiting object detection are saved via FTP.
+4. We have another Python script on the same PC running the algorithm for exploration and fastest path to run YOLOv3 - object detection, which will constantly scan the folder, **images_to_scan** where all images awaiting object detection are saved via FTP.
 Once it has finish scanning an image, it will delete the image that was scanned from **images_to_scan**, reducing the number of images in the **images_to_scan** folder.

-4. If an object is detected, it will save it back to RPi via FTP as an image with the name **id,x,y.jpg** in an output folder named, **images_found** and also, on the PC to be displayed later in a single window, as part of the laboratory requirements.
+5. If an object is detected, it will save it back to RPi via FTP as an image with the name **id,x,y.jpg** in an output folder named, **images_found** and also, on the PC to be displayed later in a single window, as part of the laboratory requirements.

-5. After it has receive *EXPLORE_DONE* command from TCP, it will create a **DONE** file in the input folder **coords_orien**.
+6. After it has receive *DONE* (explore done) command from TCP, it will create a **DONE** file in the input folder **coords_orien**.

-6. Once PC sees the **DONE** file via FTP, and it has finished scanning all the images in **images_to_scan** it will display all the images in ONE single window.
+7. Once PC sees the **DONE** file via FTP, and it has finished scanning all the images in **images_to_scan** it will display all the images in ONE single window.

-7. RPi will then read all the image filenames in the **images_found** folder and send it to Bluetooth as separate packets for each image in **images_found** with the filename of the images as packet contents.
+8. RPi will then read all the image filenames in the **images_found** folder and send it to Bluetooth as separate packets for each image in **images_found** with the filename of the images as packet contents.

 # 2. Object Position
 Depending on the position of the bounding box, the **coord_orien** in the form of `x_y_orientation` needs to be resolved.